doubtfire-lms/doubtfire-web/MIGRATION-GUIDE.md

 Open your local copy of Doubtfire and navigate somewhere that you can see the lack of the old component.
 As we have no HTML yet, there should be nothing in its place but we are mostly checking that we have connected this all up correctly.

 See the resulting [commit](52eeb9b598aa1bd5218d76857901dd77fe364c1c) for all of these changes.

+Once things are working make sure to commit and push your changes.
+This will update your draft pull request as well.

+Now we are on to the "real" work.

+## Step 4 - Migrate the HTML, CoffeeScript, and SCSS

+This is where things are going to depend on what you are migrating.
+Hopefully you have already got a plan for this...